commodityvectors/circus/docs/source/for-ops/configuration.rst

     port = 8080

-circus - single section
+cvec_circus - single section
 =======================
     **endpoint**
-        The ZMQ socket used to manage Circus via **circusctl**.
+        The ZMQ socket used to manage Circus via **cvec_circusctl**.
         (default: *tcp://127.0.0.1:5555*)
     **endpoint_owner**
-        If set to a system username and the endpoint is an ipc socket like *ipc://var/run/circusd.sock*, then ownership of the socket file will be changed to that user at startup.
+        If set to a system username and the endpoint is an ipc socket like *ipc://var/run/cvec_circusd.sock*, then ownership of the socket file will be changed to that user at startup.
 For more details, see :ref:`security`.
         (default: None)
     **pubsub_endpoint**